EmeraldTiub/EmeraldTiub/README.md

 All for $6.99!
 (P.S.
 Specialty noodles cost $7.99)

-If you need a GPU, you can buy one from Teekvidia!
+If you are need a processing unit, you can buy one from Teekvidia!
 Order at Teekvidia.com.
 I have TPUs, APUs, GPUs, and CPUs.